jotego/jtcps/doc/DMA.md

 The layers are read in this order: SCR1, SCR2 and finally SCR3.
 Each layer is read only when it is needed based on the current screen position and the vertical scroll value.

+### Loop test

+A counter runs during the frame and gets reset at VB.
+By switching different control registers the following information can be extracted:

+-Palette is only copied if the base register is written to.
+The DMA duration is the same regardless of the palette mask setting
+-Scroll 2, 3 and row scroll.
+The video control register disables DMA for this layer -Video control register is $4C ($11 in jtcps1_mmr.v = ppu_ctrl)
+    -ROW  bit 0
+    -SCR2 bit 4
+    -SCR3 bit 2

+Row scroll
+19a9 7,6,3,2
+198D 4,5,1,0

+Scroll 3
+19a8 7,6,3,2
+198d 4,5,1,0

+Scroll 2
+1a31 7,6,3,2
+198e 4,5,1,0

+Fastest setting
+1a67
+Slowest setting
+1833